matthewkarlson/planform/README.md

 - Agencies rely on **manual consultations** to qualify and convert leads
 - This creates **friction and delay** between site visit and sale
-- Many prospects **bounce or never show** to calls because it’s too big a step
+- Many prospects **bounce or never show** to calls because it's too big a step
 - Existing quiz tools feel **generic and unconvincing**

 ---